seanpm2001/WacOS/Java/JRE/README.md

 ## Java packages

-The following Java packages are supported
+The following Java packages are supported.

 ### JDK

 Java Development Kit (JDK) packages are listed here

+JDK 19 for Linux.??

+JDK 18 for Linux.??

+JDK 17 for Linux.??

+JDK 16 for Linux.??

+JDK 15 for Linux.??

+JDK 14 for Linux.??

 JDK 13 for Linux.??